madhushree82105/madhu_shree/README.md

 - 👋 Hi, I’m Madhu Shree
-- 🌱 I’m currently learning data analytics
+- 🌱 Currently delving into data analytics, specializing in Excel, SQL and Power BI.
-- 📫 How to reach me ... madhushree82105@gmail.com
+- 📫 You can reach me on madhushree82105@gmail.com